Frequently Asked Questions

 May I request an excuse from jury service?

-A prospective juror may be excused if he/she has a physical or mental disability that would prevent him/her from serving.
-The prospective juror may be required to provide a doctor's note verifying their disability.
-Is the sole care giver for another and alternate arrangements are not feasible.
-Is unable to read and or understand the English language.
+A prospective juror may be excused if he/she: has a physical or mental disability that would prevent him/her from serving, the prospective juror may be required to provide a doctor's note verifying their disability; is the sole care giver for another and alternate arrangements are not feasible; or is unable to read and or understand the English language.
 Each request is individually reviewed.
 Potential jurors are encouraged to express their request truthfully and to the best of their knowledge.
 Failure to do so is against the law.
 Jury service is a citizen's civic duty and responsibility.

 DEFERMENT: